 Jimmy McLarnin was an Irish-born fighter who moved to Canada at a young age.
 He proudly represented the country and became a welterweight champion.

 In his 13-year professional career from 1923 to 1936, McLarnin accumulated 55 wins, including 21 TKO/KOs, 11 losses and three draws.
-His lethal right-hand punch made him famous because it put his opponents to sleep.
+His lethal right-hand punch made him famous because it knocked his opponents out.

 At just 5-foot-7, Tommy Burns became one of history’s shortest boxing heavyweight champions after gradually moving up from the lower divisions.
-He captured the world heavyweight title in 1906 to become the first Canadian heavyweight champion by beating Marvin Hart via points.
+He captured the world heavyweight title in 1906, becoming the first Canadian heavyweight champion by beating Marvin Hart on points.

 He then fended off 11 challengers and continued his reign as the division’s champion.
 In 1908, Burns’ reign was finally snapped by Jack Johnson.